richardsonlima/richardsonlima.github.io/about.md

 With over 15 years of experience architecting and securing large-scale technology environments, my career has been a journey through the core of computing from the rigors of **UNIX Systems Administration** and **Offensive Security** to the modern paradigms of **Software Engineering, CloudOps, DevOps, SRE, and DataOps.**

-Today, my professional focus has converged at the intersection of **Artificial Intelligence and System Dependability** within the high stakes world of Banking and Financial Technology.
+Today, my professional focus has converged at the intersection of **Artificial Intelligence and some of flavours of Machine Learning technics* within the high stakes world of Banking and Financial Technology.

 ### Professional Evolution & Current Focus
-After a long career mastering the full stack of modern infrastructure, I am now fully dedicated to:
+After a long career mastering the full stack of modern infrastructure, I am now fully dedicated to the frontier of **Applied Artificial Intelligence**:

-* **AI-Driven Resilience:** Applying Machine Learning to predict, detect, and mitigate failure modes in complex financial ecosystems.
+* **Agentic AI Architecture:** Engineering sophisticated **Agent Patterns** using a hybrid of **GenAI (LLMs)** and **Non-GenAI** (deterministic/symbolic) approaches to solve complex reasoning tasks.
+* **Intelligent Orchestration:** Designing high-performance **Data Retrieval** strategies and **Multi-Agent Protocols** tailored for the strict consistency and security requirements of the banking and financial sector.
+* **Autonomous Workflows:** Building and scaling infrastructure for autonomous agents, ensuring reliable communication and state management in distributed AI ecosystems.

-### Academic Research
+### Academic Research (ITA)
-I am currently a Master's Researcher at the **Technological Institute of Aeronautics [ITA](https://www.timeshighereducation.com/world-university-rankings/technological-institute-aeronautics)**.
-My research focuses on the **MECADE** model a framework designed to integrate Chaos Engineering into the dependability assessment of financial institutions, ensuring that the global economy’s digital backbone remains resilient under pressure.
+Parallel to my professional work, I am a Master's Researcher at the  **Technological Institute of Aeronautics [ITA](https://www.timeshighereducation.com/world-university-rankings/technological-institute-aeronautics)**.
+My academic investigation focuses on the **MECADE** model a framework designed to integrate Chaos Engineering into the dependability assessment of financial institutions, ensuring that the global economy’s digital backbone remains resilient under pressure.

 ---